 I just wanted to share this to remind you: Having a bad day every once in a while is totally okay.
 It is okay to cry your eyes out - It is better than trying to keep it all together and then burst when everything becomes too much.
 The important thing is to see an end to it.
 Tomorrow is a new day and this day gives you a lot of new opportunities.
 Get yourself back up and make the best out of every situation.
 You just see the situation you are in right now, but Jesus sees the big picture.
 And I promise that better times are coming.
 You just have to be open to it and willing to let change happen in your life.

-Or text me for further details and questions!
+Text me for further details and questions!

 Aloha from Wahiawa – my new home!